 Even in Horace’s poems a soldier appears as the one who needs to disown his otium (free time), get rid of personal liberty and subject himself to the authority in order to earn money for not so prosperous senectitude.

-At Tacitus we can observe a particular reversal of platonic standards.
+At Tacitus, we can observe a particular reversal of platonic standards.
 The noble anger characteristic for the first soldiers turned into ira or furor which means fury and ferocity.
 It made a good-natured platonic soldier (whom nota bene Plato called A Purebred Dog) a beast lusting only gold and sometimes glory.
-In the name of those such a beast was able to lay a hand on this common good which he had promised to protect.
+In the name of those, such a beast was able to lay a hand on this common good that he had promised to protect.

 Such ideology, especially in the 4th century CE had a strong impact on the upper class.
 It created the image of a soldier who should be from a lower class, separated from the rest of society and being paid frugally in order not to make him too proud and, finally, he should be completely obedient and subject to a strict discipline.
 Those harsh requirements were being motivated by the statement: “if the platonic dog became a wolf now it is the commanders’ responsibility to make him come to his senses”.